unrealcv/unrealcv.github.io/_pages/index.md

 # UnrealCV

-UnrealCV is a tool to use Unreal Engine 4 (UE4) for building virtual worlds for computer vision.
+UnrealCV is a tool to use Unreal Engine 4 (UE4) to build virtual worlds for computer vision.
 It contains an UE4 plugin and a client library.

 UnrealCV provides a set of computer vision related functions, such as moving cameras and getting ground truth.
 It also provides a communication layer to help an external program, such as Caffe, to exchange data with a game.
 All games built on top of Unreal Engine can benefit from these features.